TusharSachdev/TusharSachdev/README.md

 - Drive business decisions with measurable ROI and GAP insights.
 - Enhance stakeholder communication using compelling data visualizations and clear storytelling.

-### 📂 Explore My Projects:
-Each repository showcases **real-world scenarios**, designed to reflect the data challenges that businesses face, especially during and after ERP (Odoo) implementations.
-Whether it's clustering clients by behavior, auditing invoices for payment delays, or modeling project risks, these tools aim to **streamline operations and elevate decision-making**.

 ---

 ## 🔧 Tools & Technologies I Work With